On Subadditive Duality for Conic Mixed-Integer Programs: Properties of Dirichlet convex sets and the proof of Theorem

 Therefore, we can apply the induction hypothesis to $F$ and conclude that $F$ is a Dirichlet convex set with respect to $\MM$.
 Since the half-line $\{z + \lambda r\tq \lambda \geq \gamma\}$ is contained in $F$, we obtain that $z\in F\cap \MM$ and that $r\in \rec(F)$.
 Therefore, we conclude that there exists a point $w\in F\cap\MM\subseteq X\cap \MM$ at a distance less than $\epsilon$ from the half-line $\{z + \lambda r\tq \lambda \geq \gamma\}$. \end{itemize} \end{proof}

-When the mixed-integer lattice is $\MM=\zz^{n_1}\times\rr^{n_2}$, some examples of convex sets $X$ satisfying the assumption $\rec(X)=\rec(\conv(X\cap\MM))$ in Proposition~\ref{Dsetsprop} are: bounded convex sets, rational polyhedra (\cite{Meyer1974}), closed strictly convex sets (\cite{DM2013}, \cite{DM2016}) and any closed convex set whose recession cone is generated by vectors in $\MM$ (see Corollary 1 in \cite{DM2013} for a proof of this assertion in the case $\MM=\zz^n$ and the recession cone of the convex set being a rational polyhedral cone).
-Based on the discussion above, we obtain the following corollary of Proposition~\ref{Dsetsprop}. \begin{cor} The following are Dirichlet convex sets with respect to $\zz^{n_1}\times\rr^{n_2}$: bounded convex sets, rational polyhedra, closed strictly convex and any closed convex set whose recession cone is generated by vectors in $\zz^{n_1}\times\rr^{n_2}$. \end{cor}
+When the mixed-integer lattice is $\MM=\zz^{n_1}\times\rr^{n_2}$, some examples of convex sets $X$ satisfying the assumption $\rec(X)=\rec(\conv(X\cap\MM))$ in Proposition~\ref{Dsetsprop} are: bounded convex sets, rational polyhedra (\cite{Meyer1974}), closed strictly convex sets (\cite{DM2013}, \cite{DM2016}) and closed convex sets whose recession cone is generated by vectors in $\MM$ (see Corollary 1 in \cite{DM2013} for a proof of this assertion in the case $\MM=\zz^n$ and the recession cone of the convex set being a rational polyhedral cone).
+Based on the discussion above, we obtain the following corollary of Proposition~\ref{Dsetsprop}. \begin{cor} The following are Dirichlet convex sets with respect to $\zz^{n_1}\times\rr^{n_2}$: bounded convex sets, rational polyhedra, closed strictly convex {\damr sets} and closed convex sets whose recession cone is generated by vectors in $\zz^{n_1}\times\rr^{n_2}$. \end{cor}

 If a convex set $X$ does not contain lines, then Proposition \ref{Dsetsprop} can be seen as an extension of Proposition 4.7 in \cite{DM2011}.
 Indeed, if $\rec(X)=\rec(\conv(X\cap\MM))$ holds, then $\conv(X\cap\MM)$ is closed (see Theorem 3.20 in \cite{DM2016}).
 Conversely, if a closed convex set $X$ satisfies that $\conv(X\cap\MM)$ is a closed set and contains a mixed-lattice vector in its relative interior, then it can be shown that $\rec(X)=\rec(\conv(X\cap\MM))$ (see Theorem 2 in \cite{DM2013} for the proof of this result when $\MM=\zz^n$ and the convex set is full-dimensional).